 When long-term care insurance first became available in the 1970s, companies had limited information on how to price this new type of insurance so that they could pay claims decades into the future.
 Some companies assumed that a significant percent of people would drop their policies at some point, like they do with life insurance.
 Years later, more policyholders than expected had kept their policies.
 Policyholders are also living longer, meaning they are using more benefits.
-Decades later, as policyholders file more claims than anticipated, companies realize that they need to raise rates.
+In addition, low interest rate returns are not keeping pace with increases in the costs of long-term care services.

 In 2006, Oregon made changes requiring companies to price long-term care insurance more conservatively by building a margin into the initial rate.
 Today, company actuaries must certify that premiums will cover anticipated costs over the life of a policy, even under "moderately adverse conditions."
 Moderately adverse conditions could include below average returns on investments.
 The division also requires that the companies or agents that sell long-term care insurance disclose certain information to consumers, including a company's rate history and the fact that premiums may increase over time.

 In June 2011, the division convened a work group of consumer and industry representatives to seek input on a variety of long-term care insurance issues, including pending requests for significant rate increases.
-There was strong sentiment that consumers be better informed of any rate increases that might be approved in phases.
-This would enable consumers to decide early on if they can afford premium increases that might be phased in over several years.
+As a result, the Insurance Division has asked companies to notify policyholders of their intentions for future rate increases.

 Your age and the benefits you select are key factors in determining how much you pay for long-term care insurance.
 For example, will your policy pay a daily benefit for two years worth of coverage or for the rest of your life?
 How long must you wait (the elimination period) before your policy starts paying?
 Do you have inflation protection?
 Also, your price may vary based on your health rating (preferred, standard, sub-standard).
 Many companies will offer couples discounts.